Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_020mA.rst

 can be used to extend the features of :ref:`Bricks <product_overview_bricks>` by the capability to measure currents between 0 and 22.5mA.

-This Bricklet can be used to read out up to two IEC 60381-1 Typ 2 and Typ 3 sensor.
+This Bricklet can be used to read out up to two IEC 60381-1 type 2 and type 3 sensor.

 The measured current can be read out in nA.
 With configurable events it is possible to react on changing